Who Pays the Bills? Detailed overview of how your personal injury settlements are distributed. A…

 |Year||Total Crashes||Fatal||Serious Injury||Drunk Driver||Teen Driver||Distracted Driving||Pedestrian or Bicycle|

 Dealing with Auto Accident Injuries in Washington State

 In Washington State, and other tort states, medical coverage will only pay once fault is determined.
 There are obstacles before receiving the final settlement that may slow the negotiations.
 However, it is important to dispute any issue that arises in the legal process of gathering important details necessary for your case.
 Learn more about Dealing with an Auto Accident in Washington State.

 Common Type of Injuries from a Car Accident

 A car collision can cause serious injuries to nearly any part of the body.
+It is important to take note of everything that happens in a car accident, both physical, emotional, and material damages as they are important evidence in your personal injury case.
 The following are the most common injuries suffered by motor vehicle accident victims.